headforwards-spd/headforwards-website/src/pages/info-pages/what-we-believe.md

           collaboration combined with Agile working practices allows Headforwards to be able to respond to changes in a constructive way.
         type: markdown-component
-      - jobTitle: cofounder & director
+      - jobTitle: Director & Co-founder
         name: Craig Girvan
         quote: >-
           If something changes in our client’s world, they've got to adapt,